Bitis: Geographic range

 Puff adders are found in Africa and the southern Arabian Peninsula.

 Behavior

 Bitis species are known for their behavior of inflating and deflating their bodies in loud hissing or puffing threat displays.
 They are terrestrial ambush predators, and appear sluggish, but can strike with amazing speed.
 In contrast to the pitvipers of the subfamily Crotalinae, Bitis species appear to lack heat-sensitive organs and showed no differences in their behavior in laboratory tests towards warm and cool objects that mimicked prey.

+The rectilinear locomotion is very common in many Bitis species.

 Reproduction

 All members are viviparous and some give birth to large numbers of offspring.